gabeplaysdrums/tankbots/README.md

 Version Numbers
 ---------------
-X.Y.Z.W
+Each deployment of the site has a version number in the form `X.Y.Z.W`.
-W - new deployment (bugfix)
+* W - new deployment (bugfix)
-Z - changes to public APIs or simulation rules
+* Z - changes to public APIs or simulation rules
-Y - new features (weapons, vehicles, etc.)
+* Y - new features (weapons, vehicles, etc.)
-X - major rewrite
+* X - major rewrite